Skip to main content

 PHP Fatal error: Out of memory (allocated X) (tried to allocate Y bytes) in /path/to/script

-Open the wp-config.php file located in your WordPress root directory and just after the line:
+2. Edit the wp-config.php file located in your WordPress root directory and before this line of code:

 That’s all, stop editing!
 Happy blogging.